Reach for the Stars: Celebrating Christa McAuliffe

 4:30 PM: Doors Open

-5:00 PM: Christa’s Lost Lesson with NASA Astronaut, Ricky Arnold followed by a Q&A, and the opportunity to try the lessons yourself!
+5:00 PM: Christa’s Lost Lessons with NASA Astronaut, Ricky Arnold followed by a Q&A, and explore the topics with NH Science Teacher’s Association!

 6:30 PM: Legacy of Challenger Discussion Panel hosted by Concord Monitor

 The Concord Monitor joins The McAuliffe-Shepard Discovery Center at NHTI's Sweeney Hall for a panel on the legacy of Christa McAuliffe.
-Moderated by News Editor Rebeca Pereira and Community Editor Rachel Wachman, this panel features astronaut Ricky Arnold, who took Christa's lessons into space in the 2010s, Kathleen Young, who produced the NH PBS documentary "Christa" last year, and Amber Woods, who oversees the Discovery Center's archival trove of Challenger memorabilia.
-Join us for an evening exploring the ways in which Christa's legacy lives on in the Concord community — and in the world at large.
+Moderated by News Editor Rebeca Pereira and Community Editor Rachel Wachman, this panel features astronaut Ricky Arnold, who took Christa's lessons into space in the 2010s, Kathleen Young, who produced the New Hampshire PBS documentary "Christa" last year, Amber Woods, who oversees the Discovery Center's archival trove of Challenger memorabilia, and Kris Coronis Jacques, a former student of Christa's and a current teacher in Hopkinton.
+Join us for an evening exploring how Christa's legacy lives on in the Concord community — and in the world at large.
 Attendees will have the chance to hear from the panelists, ask questions, and get an inside glimpse into the Monitor's reporting process in crafting a special publication dedicated to Christa and the Challenger crew.

 CHALLENGER: Soaring with Christa McAuliffe